Skip to main content

 Sleep apnea and GERD often travel together.
 The drops in airway pressure during apneas can pull stomach contents upward, and reflux can worsen sleep fragmentation.
 Treating apnea, often with a CPAP, frequently improves nighttime reflux and overall sleep quality at the same time.

-Yes, chronic GERD can erode tooth enamel because stomach acid that reaches the mouth, especially at night, is much more acidic than anything in food.
+Yes, chronic GERD can erode tooth enamel because stomach acid that reaches the mouth, particularly at night, is much more acidic than anything in food.
 Patients may notice sensitivity, color changes, or rounded tooth edges.
 Dentists often catch silent reflux first, which is one more reason regular dental visits matter.

 Related Intelligence